techstreams/TSChatWise/docs/GettingStarted.md

 For more on simple message alternate links and other formatting options see the [documentation](https://developers.google.com/hangouts/chat/reference/message-formats/basic).

-Following is an example of a simple message from TSChatWise sent to a chat room.
+Following is an example of a simple message from TSChatWise sent to a Google Chat Room.

 ![](img/TSChatWiseStart4.png)